Best VPN for Firefox

 There are a double VPN security layer and a zero-log policy.
 There are no ads either.

-Unlike other VPN extensions for Firefox on this list, Hotspot Shield is free.
+Unlike other VPN extensions for Firefox on this list, Hotspot Shield is free (the basic plan, at least).
 An ad blocker, cookie blocker, and malware blocker are also a part of this free deal.
 Also, the bandwidth is unlimited.

 It is compatible with Firefox, Chrome, Android, Windows, iOS, and macOS.
 There is also torrenting support, and you can unblock streaming services (BBC iPlayer, Hulu, Netflix, and Amazon Prime Video).